parse-community/Parse-Swift/README.md

 ## LiveQuery
-`Query` is one of the key concepts for Parse.
+`Query` is one of the key concepts on the Parse Platform.
 It allows you to retrieve `ParseObject`s by specifying some conditions, making it easy to build apps such as a dashboard, a todo list or even some strategy games.
 However, `Query` is based on a pull model, which is not suitable for apps that need real-time support.

 Suppose you are building an app that allows multiple users to edit the same file at the same time. `Query` would not be an ideal tool since you can not know when to query from the server to get the updates.